 Following an update, two options are available in order to ensure compliance with the secure configurations.

-2. Reference the corresponding Benchmark and apply the new security settings manually that are located in the change log
+2. Run the OS updates on your hardened image.
+Then reference the corresponding CIS Benchmark and apply the new security settings manually that are located in the change log

 In the AWS Marketplace, how do I know I am using the most up to-date CIS Hardened Image?